dcervenkov/dst-rho-ana/README.md

 The goal of this program is to test various efficiency models by fitting them to signal MC, pick a satisfactory one and then use the model together with its parameters gained from the fit in further steps of the analysis.

 ### DSRhoCPFit
-The complete time-dependent angular fitter.
+The complete fitter time-dependent angular fitter.
 Incorporates angular efficiency and Tatami.
 It can fit:
  - transversity amplitudes
  - x and y Cartesian parameters
  - lifetime
  - Δm (mixing parameter)

-### DSRhoFit
-Time-independent angular fitter that can be used to extract the transversity amplitudes.
-It incorporates efficiency parametrization.
+It can also be switched to use a time-independent PDF which gives access to the transversity amplitudes only, but is much faster and simpler then the time-dependent PDF.

 ### DSRhoLifetime
 Time-dependent non-angular fitter that can be used to extract B lifetime.
 It incorporates Tatami.